 NO IMPACT.
-There are no state scenic highways, or highways that have been determined to be eligible for designation, located within the vicinity of the project area.
+There are no designated state scenic highways, or highways that have been determined to be eligible for such designation, within the vicinity of the project area.
 As mentioned above, the County of Orange General Plan Scenic Highway Plan does identify the section of the SR-91 Freeway bordering the project area as a viewscape corridor.
-However, implementation of the proposed project would not block or alter scenic views from areas within the vicinity of the project area, including from the SR-91 viewscape corridor.
-The project area itself would continue to be comprised of the SAR, open space, recreational trails, and landscaping.
-The more prominent new visual elements of the proposed project, such as bridges, shade structures, and staging area with corral and restrooms, would be located within the project area among other recreation-related land uses, such as Canyon RV Park at Featherly Regional Park, Green River Golf Club, and existing Class I Bikeway and Riding and Hiking Trail alignments and facilities.
+However, implementation of the proposed project would not block or alter scenic views from areas within the vicinity of the project site, including the SR-91 viewscape corridor.
+The more prominent new visual elements of the proposed project, such as bridges and the staging area, would be located within the project area among other recreation-related land uses, such as Canyon RV Park and GRGC.
 No scenic resources, including trees, rock outcroppings, or historic buildings would be altered or damaged as part of the proposed project.
-Therefore, no impacts related to scenic resources within a state scenic highway would occur.
+Therefore, no impacts to scenic resources within a state scenic highway would occur.
 This issue will not be analyzed further in the EIR.

-2 City of Yorba Linda General Plan Update, December 6, 1993 and April 20, 2004.
+&lt;sup>2 City of Yorba Linda General Plan Update, December 6, 1993 and April 20, 2004.